-We are pleased to announce the launch of Blackboard Connect, the new emergency notification system for St. Mary’s College of Maryland.
-Blackboard Connect gives us the ability to communicate quickly with the entire campus through phone, text, and email.
+We utilize CampusShield safety app for the emergency notification system for St. Mary’s College of Maryland.
+Campus Shield gives us the ability to communicate quickly with the entire campus through text, and email.
 Please read the important information below to fully understand the system and help us in completing a successful implementation process.

 Emergency Notifications – These are messages that indicate an imminent emergency or dangerous situation (e.g., crime, severe storm, chemical spill, disease outbreak).
 Emergency notification is triggered by an event that is currently occurring on campus that threatens the health and safety of the college community.
 It will be initiated immediately upon confirmation that a dangerous situation or emergency exists or that a threat of an emergency exists.

 Outreach – These are messages that are important but may not require immediate attention.
 Outreach messages are general notices to the campus community that are triggered by crimes that have already occurred but may be continuing and may represent an ongoing threat to the community.
 They may also include notices about weather warnings or school closure due to weather.

 Everyone will receive emergency notifications and outreach messages by email, but Campus Shield also allows you to receive these messages by text.